jfedor2/hid-remapper/custom-boards/README.md

 ### v1, v2, v5 and v6

-There are two RP2040 chips on each board and each chip has to be flashed with appropriate firmware.
-The procedure to do it goes as follows:

-1. Flash A side (the one that connects to your computer) with [remapper\_board.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_board.uf2) file by putting the board in firmware flashing mode and copying the file to the "RPI-RP2" drive that should appear on your computer.
+Flash the board with [remapper\_board.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_board.uf2) file by putting it in firmware flashing mode and copying the file to the "RPI-RP2" drive that should appear on your computer.
-2. Flash B side by going to the [web config tool](https://www.remapper.org/config/), opening the device and pressing the "Flash B side" button.
-When you do this, the A side flashes the B side with the appropriate firmware (there's no separate UF2 file).

-In the future, I'd like to remove the need for step 2, it should be possible to make it happen automatically.
+Disconnect and reconnect your HID Remapper after flashing the firmware.

+_(Please note that previously a manual "Flash B side" step was required on these boards.
+That is no longer necessary.)_

 ### v7

-The procedure for the v7 board is the same as for v1, v2, v5 and v6, but you need to use the [remapper\_board\_v7.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_board_v7.uf2) firmware file.
+Flash the board with [remapper\_board\_v7.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_board_v7.uf2) file by putting it in firmware flashing mode and copying the file to the "RPI-RP2" drive that should appear on your computer.

+Disconnect and reconnect your HID Remapper after flashing the firmware.

+_(Please note that previously a manual "Flash B side" step was required on this board.
+That is no longer necessary.)_

 ### v3 and v4